Nucleon Isovector Axial Form Factors: Parameterization of , and the extraction of and

-The first error is the total analysis uncertainty, and the next two are additional systematic uncertainties: (i) the difference between using $z^2$ and $z^3$ fits and (ii) the difference of this central value from the average of the three 12-point CCFV fits.
+The first error is the total analysis uncertainty given by the overall bootstrap process, and the next two are additional systematic uncertainties: (i) the difference between using $z^2$ and $z^3$ fits and (ii) the difference of this central value from the average of the three 12-point CCFV fits.
 The two systematics are added in quadrature to get the total systematic error given in the second line in Eq.~\eqref{eq:gA-z}.
-In Section~\ref{sec:charges}, this result is compared with an independent analysis of $g_A$ obtained from the forward matrix element, i.e., from the zero momentum correlator, $C_{A_3}(\bm{p=0})$, as defined in Eq.~\eqref{eq:Ai-ff-decomp}.
+In Sec.~\ref{sec:charges}, this result is compared with an independent analysis of $g_A$ obtained from the forward matrix element, i.e., from the zero momentum correlator, $C_{A_3}(\bm{p=0})$, as defined in Eq.~\eqref{eq:Ai-ff-decomp}.

 The CCFV fit to $\expv{r_A^2}$, obtained from the $\Ssim$ data with $z^2$ fit, is shown in Fig.~\ref{fig:rA-z2-simA} (top panels).
 It gives

 with the errors derived in the same way as for $g_A$.